 Today they concentrate on 100% Cabernet Sauvignons, one from three vineyards throughout the Napa Valley and the other strictly from Howell Mountain.
 The 2005 Napa Valley Cabernet Sauvignon contains about a third fruit from three vineyards; Howell Mountain, Rutherford and Oakville.
-Fruit aromatics dominate the bouquet followed by a soft entry with a palate showing blackberry, cherry and hints of dark chocolate.
+Fruit aromatics dominate the bouquet (rather then secondary oak characteristics) followed by a soft entry with a palate showing blackberry, cherry and hints of dark chocolate.
 The finish is slightly smoky and well structured.

 The tasting room evolution of Cornerstone: we have followed Cornerstone all over the valley since our initial visit at Tres Sabores years ago!
 They opened their original tasting room in mid 2009; this was called Yountville Tasting Station and was originally being shared with another winery.
 Both wineries moved out of their original location and then on April 1, 2015 Cornerstone moved “around the corner” to a new location just off of main street and within a 15 second walk of their original location.

-By late 2017, Cornerstone moved out of this location and currently does not have an open to the public by walk-in tasting room although they still maintain an office here.
-JCB Collection continues to expand out the JCB Village and now occupy both of Cornerstone’s former Yountville tasting rooms.
+By late 2017, Cornerstone moved out of this location; JCB Collection continues to expand out the JCB Village and now occupies both of Cornerstone’s former Yountville tasting rooms.